What's the best WiFi router for your home?

 Further help

-If you are an existing customer or are interested in becoming a client, I invite you to book an appointment with me.
+If you are an existing client or are interested in becoming one, I invite you to book an appointment with me.
 I offer one-on-one tech tutoring sessions in San Francisco and Washington, DC, as well as remote sessions via Zoom.
 Whether you need help choosing the right Eero setup for your home, configuring it with your internet provider, or troubleshooting a WiFi problem, I can help.

 If you decide on an Eero system, you should allow me to set it up for you.
-As an Eero-certified Pro Installer, I have access to tools that allow me to better diagnose problems for all of my customers, but it requires that the network be set up by me initially.
-Setup does not always require a house call.
-In many cases, I can help you set it up remotely.
+As an Eero-certified Pro Installer, I have access to tools that allow me to better diagnose problems for all of my clients, but it requires that the network be set up by me initially.
+Setup does not typically require a house call.
+In most cases, I can help you set it up remotely.